Why should I hire a birth photographer ?

 What happens if my birth ends in an c-section ?

 If your c-section occurs in the middle of the night and I am unable to enter theatre I will go home and return in the morning as often hospital staff will not allow photography in the post-natal ward during this time and you will likely be needing to sleep afterward.
-If you are admitted into theatre before I am with you at the hospital I will come up afterward and take photos in post-op and in your postnatal room (a discount does apply in this situation).
+If you are admitted into theatre before I am with you at the hospital I will come up afterward and take photos in post-op and in your postnatal room, I then offer an at home/family session on a date of your choice within six months of your birth as compensation.

 What equipment do you use and do you use a flash ?